-- There is absolutely no chance of utensils dropping into the unit and this prevents damage to the grinding component and other parts of the unit.
+- There is no chance of utensils dropping into the unit while grinding, which prevents damage to the turntable components and other parts.

 Cons of Batch Feed Garbage Disposal

-- Time consuming: You have to manage food wastes in batches, this means the more waste you have, the more time it will consume.
-This can turn out to be a tedious process, especially for those with large families or during parties.
+- Time-consuming: You have to dispose of food wastes in batches, this means the more waste you have, the more time it will take to complete.
+This can turn out to be a tedious process, especially for those with large families.

-- Large size: The size of batch feed garbage disposers is usually larger when compared to continuous feed disposer.
-Moreover, most of the modern kitchens are not able to accommodate the unit only because of their bulky structure.
+- Large size: The size of batch feed garbage disposers is usually larger when compared to continuous feed disposers.
+So this may not be ideal if your under-sink space is small.

-- Inconvenience: If you lose the stopper then won’t be able to operate the unit unless you find a replacement for the part.
-You have to preserve the stopper, as when misplaced then dealing with food scrapes would become a nightmare.
+- Inconvenience: If you lose the stopper then you won’t be able to operate the unit till you get a replacement, which can cost anywhere from $20 to $30.

 Continuous Feed Disposer

-Continuous batch feed is an effective unit that disposes wastes even while it is running.
-So, you can drop the scraps continuously without having to accumulate it in batches.
-Just turn on the switch, and the grinding component will start to do its wonders, and when you are done then switch it off and you are good to go!
+Just turn on the switch, and the grinding will start to do its wonders.
+When you are done, switch it off and you are good to go!

 Pros of Continuous Feed Disposer

-- Speed: The speed of continuous disposer is a major pro that makes it so popular.
+- Speed: The speed of the continuous disposer is a major pro that makes it so popular.
 Only turn on the machine and leave the rest to it.
-Further, the advance models are equipped with effective grinding technology that is capable of chopping down tough (chicken bones, small bones), fleshy particles (leftovers) and fruits and vegetable peels in no time.
+Furthermore, many advanced models are equipped with top-end grinding technologies that are capable of chopping down tough items (small bones), and many other items which you shouldn’t put down normal disposal.

-- Efficient: Being continuous appliance, you can easily toss various items into the sink while doing your usual chores.
-This saves a lot of time and effort than you would probably have to make in stopping a particular task and then tuning on the disposer to process the waste.
+- Efficient: You can easily toss various items into a continuous feed type disposal while doing your usual chores.
+This multi-tasking saves a lot of time and effort than you would while using a batch feed type disposal unit.

-- Affordable: The continuous disposers are relatively cheaper compared to their counterparts.
-Plus, they are lightweight, compatible and available in different sizes too.
-All you have to do is consider the measurements of your sink and then search for the perfect match.
+- Affordable: Continuous-type disposers are relatively cheaper compared to their counterparts.
+Plus, they are lightweight, compact, and available in different sizes too.
+All you have to do is find the right size of disposal.

 Cons of Continuous Feed Disposer

-- Lack of safety: For continuous operation, the drain sink is not covered while grinding wastes and this leads to safety concerns.
-You might drop down foreign substances that would affect the quality of the disposer or accidentally hurt your fingers while managing them.
+- Lack of safety: For these types of disposals the drain hole is not covered while grinding wastes and this leads to safety concerns.
+You might drop down foreign objects that would damage the disposer or can accidentally hurt your fingers if you are careless.
 Necessary precautions and proper operation is essential when you use the appliance.

-- Food splashes back: The open mouth even triggers food to come out if it has been blocked by too much or rigid wastes.
+- Food splashes back: The open mouth even triggers food to come out if it has been blocked by too much waste.
 A splash guard is often used to overcome this issue.
-But, if not maintained or replaced on time, this can become troublesome as well.

-- Popularity: In terms of popularity, continuous feed has always been on the top of list.
-This primarily due to its ease of use, versatile design and advance features.
+- Popularity: In terms of popularity, the continuous feed has always been on the top of the list.
+This is primarily due to its ease of use, versatile design, and advanced features.

-- Usability: Though both are meant for disposing food wastes, but when it comes to batch feed then the process turns out to be bit complex, where you have to stuff the chamber, place the stopper, wait for it to grind and then repeat the cycle.
+- Usability: Though both are meant for disposing of food wastes when it comes to batch feed the process turns out to be a bit complex.
+You have to fill the chamber, place the stopper, wait for it to grind, and then repeat the cycle.

-- Perks: Though batch feed units lose their points due to lack of convenience, yet they come with added safety which is not seen in continuous feed.
-Hence, if the latter is not used carefully then you would make yourself prone to serious hazards.
+- Perks: Though batch feed units lose their points due to lack of convenience, they come with added safety which is not available in continuous feed type disposals.

-- Cost: As stated, the continuous feed is an affordable option than batch feed and this is the reason why it is commonly preferred by households.
+- Cost: As stated, continuous feed is an affordable option than batch feed types which is the reason why it is preferred by most households.